Practice & Projects · OrevateAI

 • Have you purchased a product from our website in the last 6 months?
 (Yes/No)

-• Do you use a fitness tracker daily?
+• Do you use a wearable fitness tracker daily as of April 2026?
 (Yes/No)

-• Did you read the terms and conditions before signing up?
+• Did you read the terms and conditions before signing up for the service?
 (Yes/No)

 • Do you agree with the proposed policy change?
 (Agree/Disagree)

-• Do you find our new interface user-friendly?
+• Do you find our new mobile app interface user-friendly?
 (Yes/No)

 Screening Questions:

-• Have you completed the required training module?
+• Have you completed the required online training module?
 (Yes/No)

-• Are you currently employed in the tech industry?
+• Are you currently employed in the renewable energy sector as of 2026?
 (Yes/No)

-• Do you meet the minimum age requirement?
+• Do you meet the minimum age requirement of 21 years for this study?
 (Yes/No)

 Using Dichotomous Questions in Interviews